Zac Sammour

 In addition to the commercial employment work listed above, Zac’s recent employment law work includes:

-• Miller v University of Bristol.
-Zac acted successfully for Professor David Miller in a high-profile claim against the University of Bristol in which the University was found to have discriminated against Professor Miller because of his anti- Zionist beliefs.
+- Miller v University of Bristol.
+Zac acts for Professor David Miller in a high profile claim against the University of Bristol in which Professor Miller alleges discrimination on grounds of his holding anti- Zionist beliefs.
+An appeal to the EAT is due to be heard in 2025.

-• Thompson v Informatica, EAT, 13 October 2021.
+- Thompson v Informatica, [2021] 10 WLUK 171.
 Zac acted for the Respondent in both the Employment Tribunal and the EAT.
 Before the ET, the Respondent successfully defended a whistleblowing and ordinary unfair dismissal claim brought by a senior executive who had been dismissed for breaching the employer’s anti-bribery and corruption policies.
 The trial was heard over 6 days.
 The Claimant appealed the dismissal of his unfair dismissal claim to the EAT.
 That appeal was dismissed.

 “A formidable junior counsel.”
 (Legal 500, Data Protection 2024)